 It utilizes leverage on the doorway, so you don’t have to screw or nail this pull-up bar into position.
 This allows you to put it on the ground for push work too, as previously stated.

-Before you claim this as cheating, hear me out.
+Before you call this cheating or count this as weight training rather than calisthenics training, hear me out.

 You could be unbelievably jacked, mastering most of the calisthenics movements and looking for both a challenge and a way to build more muscle faster.